kikouKBL/checkIPv1/README.md

 This is a small python routine to make some checking around IP and Networks/subnetworks

-  - runninng on python 2.x
+  - running on python 2.x
   - for Ubuntu linux
   - download the py and just run it !

 # How to run it!

   - As sudo (cause some apt packages will be installed if necessary)
-  - then run the followig command
+  - then launch the followig command

 ```sh